(A DUELING DIVAS BLOGATHON ENTRY!)

 Unfortunately, June and Dick didn’t seem much happiier than Joan and Dick because Allyson also separated from Powell and had a very public affair with Alan Ladd in 1955.

 Joan Blondell had a wonderful sense of humor, and enjoyed teasing her friend Bette Davis about her husbands.
 Since they were all Gentiles, Blondell called them “The Four Skins.”
-But things were not as jovial around June Allyson, especially on the set of The Opposite Sex.
-It seems Blondell and Allyson did not socialize on the set at all because of some of the issues surrounding Blondell’s divorce from Powell and June’s reluctance to involve herself socially with her husband’s ex-wife, as well as issues arousing from the care of Ellen, Blondell’s daughter with Powell.
-Allyson also had to fight her own mother for custody of her children after Powell’s death, so there were some obvious parenting issues that Allyson continued to deal with which may or may not have been due to her admitted alcoholism.
+But things were not particulary jovial around June Allyson, especially on the set of The Opposite Sex.
+It seems Blondell and Allyson did not socialize on the set much because of some of the issues surrounding Blondell’s divorce from Powell and June’s reluctance to involve herself socially with her husband’s ex-wife, as well as issues arousing from the care of Ellen, Blondell’s daughter with Powell.
+Ellen, however, supposedly approached Allyson to help her mother secure a role in Allyson’s latest film as Blondell hadn’t worked onscreen in several years.
+In the film, the two Powell lovers appear to have tabled their acrimony for the sake of their careers and the film.
+Allyson, whose personal issues led to fighting her own mother for custody of her children after Powell’s death, created some obvious parenting issues that Allyson continued to deal with which may or may not have been due to her admitted alcoholism.

-Their only scene as two of the principle characters…
+Blondell’s and Allyson’s only scene together as two of the principle characters…

-Dolores Gray, Alice Pearce, and Ann Sheridan at Sydney’s “Groomopolis”
+Dolores Gray, Alice Pearce (eventually Gladys Kravitz on Bewitched), and Ann Sheridan at Sydney’s “Groomopolis”

 …and one of the most lambasted musical numbers ever, “Yellow Gold,” a song sung by a man praising the joys of being a “Bananyonaire” are all possible subjects for those who must sharpen their more critical senses on a simple film from the 1950s.